Demand for medical assistants continues to rise.

 Medical assistants typically graduate from post-secondary education programs, where they earn certificates or diplomas.
 Some states require medical assistants to graduate from an accredited program, pass an exam, or both to do advanced tasks, such as taking X-rays and giving injections.
-Medical assistants who earn certification may have better job prospects.
+Medical assistants who earn certification and have familiarity with electronic health records (EHRs) may have better job prospects.

 Typical Tasks Performed

 - Take and record patient history and personal information

 - Help the physician with patient examinations